JesU2504/quantum-arch-search/README.md

 ### Action Space with Rotations

 When `include_rotations=True`, the action space is expanded to include:
 - All original Clifford/T gates (X, Y, Z, H, T, S on each qubit)
-- Rx, Ry, Rz rotation gates on each qubit (with default angle)
+- Rx, Ry, Rz rotation gates on each qubit, for each angle in the list provided to `default_rotation_angle` (e.g., [0, 0.25π, 0.5π, 0.75π, π])
 - CNOT gates for all qubit pairs

-The action space remains discrete; rotation gates are added with a configurable default angle.
+The action space remains discrete; each rotation gate action corresponds to a specific angle from the allowed list.
 For full continuous angle optimization at episode end, consider using `VQEArchitectEnv`.

 ### Metrics and Logging